 About The Data: YuMe engaged Frank N. Magid Associates to develop custom research.
 Data was collected between May 24 and June 4, 2012 from an online survey of viewers.
 The survey was conducted from a sample group of 736 connected TV consumers about their experiences with internet-based video and content displayed on a TV screen.
 The viewers (18 to 54 years of age) use internet video or content on a TV screen connected to the internet via game consoles and Blu-ray players, as well as streaming devices directly connected to the internet such (e.g., Roku, Apple TV).

-Topics: Analytics & Automated, Cable, Media & Entertainment, Men, Network, Online, Online & Mobile, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Television, Videogames, Youth & Gen X
+Topics: Analytics & Automated, Cable, Data-driven, Media & Entertainment, Men, Network, Online, Online & Mobile, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Television, Videogames, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.